 QUEEN MARY FALLS

-From Mt Barney Lodge, head towards Boonah (along the Boonah Rathdowney Road) and turn off at Carney’s Creek Road (sign posted ‘the falls drive’).
-This road winds its way through some of the most gorgeous farmland, mountain ranges and cascading streams.
+From Mt Barney Lodge, head towards Boonah (along the Boonah Rathdowney Road) and turn off at Carney’s Creek Road (sign posted ‘The Falls Drive’).
+This road winds its way through some of the stunning farmland, mountain ranges and cascading streams.
 Be sure to stop at Spring Creek Mountain Café (just before Queen Mary Falls) for fantastic views and mouth-watering cuisine.

 After your stomachs are full… continue on to Queen Mary Falls for a delightful walk down through the tall open forest dominated by towering forest red gums and brush box to subtropical rainforest in the gorge.
 Your first view of the spectacular Queen Mary Falls is a delightful surprise.
 The waterfall drops 40 metres over the glistening basalt rock to the gorge below.
 As you cross Spring Creek, you walk through a fine mist spray from the waterfall… a refreshing moment…especially in the summer months.

 For an alternate route, click here.

 Note: Spring Creek Mountain Café is open for lunch, morning and afternoon tea on Wednesday’s, Friday, Saturdays and Sundays.
 Dinners can be organised are by appointment.